netixia/yazibacloud-theme-client/README.md

 # yazibacloud-theme-client
-YaZibaCloud branding for Owncloud client
+YaZibaCloud branding for Owncloud client.

+YaZiba, YaZibaCloud and related images/logos are registered trademarks of Netixia.